-Believe it or not, while I was writing this blog post I just received an alert that a prospect that I thought had gone dark after I sent him a proposal had just returned to our website and viewed the pricing page.
+Believe it or not, while I was writing this blog post, I just received an alert that a prospect (that I thought had gone dark after I sent him a proposal) had just returned to our website and viewed the pricing page.
 I had almost given up on this deal and scratched it off my pipeline.
 Without this lead intelligence and knowing that the prospect was possibly still interested, I probably would have given up.

 Do You Have a Smart or a Dumb Sales Team?

-Do you receive notifications via email, text message, or pop-up notification when your sales teams’ leads come back to your website?
-(We specifically reference “your sales teams’ leads” because we feel strongly that these lead intelligence tools need to be institutionalized company wide and not just used by rogue or technically savvy salespeople looking to gain a technical advantage.
+Do you receive notifications via email, text message, or pop-up notification when your sales teams’ leads return to your website?
+(We specifically reference “your sales teams’ leads” because we feel strongly that these lead intelligence tools need to be institutionalized company-wide and not just used by rogue or technically savvy salespeople looking to gain a technical advantage.
 The benefits of lead intelligence are exponential when used across an entire company rather than just by one or two salespeople.)

 Why is Lead Intelligence So Important in the Sales Process?

-As the balance of power within the sales process has moved from the salesperson to the prospect and more information (including pricing and knowledge of competitive goods and services) is available online than ever before, it’s important for your sales team to know as much as they can about prospects.
+As the balance of power within the sales process has moved from the salesperson to the prospect, and more information (including pricing and knowledge of competitive goods and services) is available online than ever before, it’s important for your sales team to know as much as they can about prospects.

 A list of things you COULD know about your prospects if you were using lead intelligence include:

-knowing if your prospects are opening your emails, and when
+Knowing if your prospects are opening your emails, and when

-if your prospects are on social media, and which channels
+If your prospects are on social media, and which channels

-knowing when the best time to contact them is
+Knowing when the best time to contact them is

-delivering emails to your contacts when they are most likely to open
+Delivering emails to your contacts when they are most likely to open

-calculating lead scoring based on custom criteria
+Calculating lead scoring based on custom criteria

-receiving notifications when a prospect comes back to your website
+Receiving notifications when a prospect comes back to your website

-triggering automated workflow email that gets delivered to prospects when they visit your pricing page
+Triggering automated workflow email that gets delivered to prospects when they visit your pricing page

-This is information that’s available when you are using sales enablement tools or sophisticated inbound marketing software like HubSpot, Marketo, or InfusionSoft, and make your sales teams much smarter than they could ever be without this technology.
+This is information that’s available when you are using sales enablement tools or sophisticated inbound marketing software like HubSpot, Pardot, or InfusionSoft, and make your sales teams much smarter than they could ever be without this technology.
 It’s really not a hard decision when you think about everything your team has to gain from using lead intelligence tools vs what you miss out on by not using them.

 If you are not convinced by now that lead intelligence should be part of the “modern” salesperson’s tool kit, we have one last question to ask.
 Are you comfortable not knowing what your prospects are doing on your website?
 Are you okay with your competitors’ sales teams having access to that type of lead intelligence and information?